These resources have been specially designed to support classroom teaching using National Library of Scotland collections.

 Scotland on Screen

-On the Scotland on Screen website you can view, analyse and discuss many historical film clips from the Scottish Screen Archive (part of the National Library of Scotland).
+On the Scotland on Screen website you can view, analyse and discuss many historical film clips from the Library's Moving Image Archive.
 You can make use of the extensive learning resources designed by teachers from across Scotland and by Creative Scotland's lead practitioners in Moving Image Education.

 Use 'Great escapes' to learn about an early travel guide 'Handbook for Travellers to Scotland', an insight into tourism in Scotland in the mid-19th century.
 Follow the teacher notes for running a cross-curricular local studies project in your area.